Average Unit-Size Density Incentive Program Amendments

 Require two onsite parking spaces for AUD units with three or more bedrooms, in projects located outside of the Central Business District.

-Prohibit all units approved under the AUD Program from future conversion to a hotel use.
+Prohibit all units approved under the AUD Program from future conversion to hotel uses.

-Address existing mobilehome parks in the AUD Program Boundary.
+Exclude existing mobilehome parks from the AUD Program parking incentives.